Airport security & Travel ID

 Please read the rules before you check in

-- Government, armed forces or police identity card
+- A valid government, armed forces or police issued identity card.

-- Isles of Scilly Travel Club photo ID card
+- A valid Isles of Scilly Travel club photo ID card.

 Exeter International and Cornwall Airport Newquay have asked us to share the following advice on security and hand luggage restrictions.

 All passengers should be advised that as directed by the Department for Transport (DFT), there is a requirement for airport staff to conduct testing on a certain percentage of liquid items contained within departing passengers’ hand baggage.
 This testing is mandatory, therefore it would be appreciated if passengers could provide their full co-operation should their items be selected.
 The airport management apologises for any inconvenience this regulatory directive may cause and wishes you a safe flight.

 Please do not carry any sharp items or prohibited items in hand luggage.
 Skybus has a policy of not allowing knives, scissors or bladed objects within the aircraft and any found will be subject to confiscation.

 Passengers are permitted to carry under 100ml of fluid when they are stored in individual containers.
 The containers must then be packed into one transparent re-sealable plastic bag of no more than 1 litre capacity per passenger.
 To help protect you against any threat of liquid explosives, the European Union (EU) has adopted security rules that restrict the amount of liquids that you can take through security checkpoints.
 These rules apply to all passengers departing from airports in the EU whatever their destination.
 This means that at security checkpoints, you and your hand luggage will be checked for liquids in addition to other prohibited items.